 Hi there and thank you for landing on this page.
-Our website is undergoing further updates as things changed since the inception of the project and even more under the current situation.
+Our website is undergoing further updates as things changed since the inception of the project and even more under COVID-19 scenario.
 Yes, we are busy behind the scenes working to provide the content that truly reflects the actual state of the project—please bear with us!

 However, the following is a short overview about us.
 Groovy Vegetables is a grassroots initiative for local sustainability, human diversity and ethical economy in Berlin and Brandenburg.